-Hunters and trainers might argue what breed of sporting dog is best for their preferred pursuit, but they can all agree on one thing—sporting dogs are driven to work.
-Whether it’s a setter, pointer, shorthair, or lab, sporting dogs are energetic, focused, and motivated.
-Off season conditioning helps a dog maintain their hunting drive all year long.
-When well-conditioned, bird dogs can run for miles without missing a step and retrievers can run, jump, and swim their way through dozens of retrieves.
+Hunters and trainers might argue about which breeds of sporting dogs are best for their preferred pursuits, but they can all agree on one thing—sporting dogs are driven to work.
+Whether it’s a setter, pointer, shorthair, or retriever, sporting dogs are energetic, focused, and motivated.
+Off-season conditioning helps dogs maintain their hunting drive all year long.
+Well-conditioned bird dogs can run for miles without missing a step, and retrievers can run, jump, and swim their way through dozens of retrieves.

 Proper conditioning strengthens a sporting dog’s cardiovascular and muscular fitness and allows them to recover quickly after a day in the field.
 Yet, their recovery can slow after several days of demanding activity.
-Often overlooked, oxidative stress and the buildup of free radicals can be a contributing factor to your dog’s fatigue.
+Though often overlooked, oxidative stress and the buildup of free radicals can be contributing factors to your dog’s fatigue.
 Incorporating antioxidants into your dog’s diet can support post-exercise recovery.

 What are Free Radicals?

 “Free radicals are by-products of energy production within the body and a normal part of a dog’s life,” says Russ Kelley of the Eukanuba™ & Royal Canin Pet Health & Nutrition Center.
 “Under normal conditions a dog’s body can handle free radicals, but dogs that work hard for long hours can burn an amazing amount of oxygen and with that comes the production of what is called reactive oxidative species, or ROS.”
 Kelley explains that as ROS or free radicals build up in the body, they have detrimental effects on a dog’s health.

 On a molecular level, free radicals contain oxygen and are missing an electron.
 This makes them highly reactive.
 They attack and take electrons from cell membranes, proteins, and DNA.
 A molecule that loses an electron to a free radical often becomes a free radical itself.